 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-Country Vet Choice is a plant-based dry dog food using a moderate amount of pork meal as its main source of animal protein, thus earning the brand 1 star.
+Country Vet Choice is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 1 star.